Shopping Cart

 "Quite uninviting...no drinking or washing water anywhere near the campsites."
 (Bistra, tripadvisor review)

-Camp/picnic tables were only added around 2001, around same time fire pits were removed as a fire-safety precaution.
-For a while sleeping cots were provided, then it was back to dealing with the hard, cold ground.
+Camp/picnic tables by the teepees were only added around 2001, about the same time their fire pits were removed as a fire-safety precaution.
+For a while sleeping cots were provided, then it was back to dealing with the hard, cold ground or bring your own cushioning gear.

 Place Better or Worse?

-One said they were "...pleased to discover that it was so much nicer than it was a few years ago" and that "...the resort is managed by caring people who are restoring it with ecological consciousness." "[M]anagers have made some much needed and lovely improvements".
+One said she was "...pleased to discover that it was so much nicer than it was a few years ago" and that "...the resort is managed by caring people who are restoring it with ecological consciousness." "[M]anagers have made some much needed and lovely improvements".
 (Betsy46, Sacramento, CA).

 Another: "One of my favorite places on the entire West Coast."